DaAlbrecht/thesis-TEKO/content/Implementation.typ

 #linebreak()

 The `stream_consume_args` function takes an `AMQPValue` as an argument and returns a `FieldTable`.
-The `FieldTable` is used to pass additional amqp arguments to the `basic_consume` method.
+The `FieldTable` is used to pass additional AMQP arguments to the `basic_consume` method.
 The `x-stream-offset` argument is used to specify the start position of the stream.
 The `x-stream-offset` argument is set to `first`.
 This means the consumer will start reading from the first